 El Camino incorporates a variety of activities to engage students.
 These activities are not designed to tell students what to do or think; instead, they encourage students to think for themselves about important issues like relationships, school, and their futures.
 In El Camino, students engage in activities that include:

-We would like to thank The JPB Foundation for their generous support in funding the curriculum development and field testing.
-Child Trends is conducting a multi-year evaluation (2020-2023) of El Camino in Montgomery County, MD, in partnership with Identity, Inc., and the University of Maryland with funding from the Office of Population Affairs, DHHS.
+We would like to thank The JPB Foundation for their generous support in funding the curriculum development and field testing, as well as the Office of Population Affairs for funding updates to the curriculum and the rigorous evaluation.

 Newsletter SignupLinkedInYouTube